The Common Program of the People's Republic of China 1949-1954

 Article 12 of the Common Program

-According to this Common Program article general elections are to be held on a short term to form a National People’s Congress (NPC).
+According to this Common Program article general elections were to be held on a short term to form a National People’s Congress (NPC).
 Prior to this general election, there will be elections on local level and a national census.
 The census started on June 30, 1953 and the results were published on November 1, 1954

 Source: Wikipedia